 Estimated Resupply Dates

-- Pfizer has Zinecard 250 mg and 500 mg vials on back order and the company estimates a release date of July 2018 for the 250 mg vials and September 2018 for the 500 mg vials.
+- Pfizer has Zinecard 250 mg vials on allocation.
+The 500 mg vials are on back order and the company estimates a release date of September 2018.

 Alternative Agents & Management